 In Hanfu, shoes are called Zuyi (足衣, clothes on feet), there are various styles of ancient Chinese Hanfu shoes and boots, and their development has gone through the process from scratch, from simplicity to complexity, from coarseness to precision.
 From the earliest function of warmth preservation and protection, it has developed into a symbol of identity and status.
 Through shoes and socks, we can see the integration and progress of the development of Chinese civilization.

 The earliest shoes came into being with the appearance of fabric materials and the appearance of clothes.
 In ancient times, the raw materials of shoes were grass, linen, and leather.
 Moreover, the style of shoes was rather simple.
 According to the literature, the earliest shoes, no matter what material they are made of, are collectively referred to as “屦, jù”.
 After the Warring States period, the word “履, lǚ” replaced “屦” and became the general name of shoes.
-By the time of Sui and Tang Dynasties, “鞋, xié” replaced the word “履” and became the general name of all kinds of shoes.
+By the time of the Sui and Tang Dynasties, “鞋, xié” replaced the word “履” and became the general name of all kinds of shoes.
 This method has continued to this day.

 Hanfu shoes in different periods